alligatormon/alligator/doc/parsers/zookeeper.md

-## Name Server Daemon (NSD)
+## Zookeeper

-To enable the collection of statistics from NSD, use the following option:
+To enable the collection of statistics from zookeeper, use the following option:
 ```
 aggregate {
     zookeeper tcp://127.0.0.1:2181;